JWC71/Directions_in_markdown/README.md

 #### 1. Wear the helmet with the knee and elbow pads

 #### 2. Find a place to skate
-- sidewalk, outside the garage, or anywhere with solid ground
+- sidewalk, outside the garage, or anywhere with solid ground.
-- No holes or cracks on the ground that can cause crashing
+- No holes or cracks on the ground that can cause crashing.

 #### 3. Place the skateboard on the ground

 #### 4. Try and get used to balancing on the board with both feet
 ![stance](stance.jpg)

-#### 5. Use your dominant foot and gently push off the ground and place back on with both foot
+#### 5. Use your dominant foot to gently push off the ground
+- After pushing off you should try to have both feet on the board while in motion
-- If using dominant foot to push off the ground feels uncomfortable then you can use your other foot instead, it takes time to get used it
+- If using dominant foot to push off the ground feels uncomfortable then you can use your other foot instead, it takes time to get used to it.

 ![push](pushing.jpg)